poepjen/DAVe-Deployment/README.md

 The tooling is written using Ansible.
 It runs only locally - it doesn't connect to any remote machines.
 To deploy the application, you need to have following tools installed:
 * Ansible
 * Kubectl with proper configuration to connect to running Kubernetes cluster
-* boto library which will be used for communication with Amazon AWS api_dns
+* boto library which will be used for communication with Amazon AWS APIs
 * OpenSSL for generating new SSL keys (only the Let's Encrypt playbook)
 * Java for automatic creation of the keys for signing JSON Web Tokens